-An Italian cocktail with bubbles and citrus that takes less than 5 minutes to make.
-This Limoncello Spritz is a lemon Prosecco cocktail perfect for the warmer weather that any mixologist can craft up.
+A southern Italy cocktail with bubbles, italian liqueur, and citrus that takes less than 5 minutes to make.
+This Limoncello Spritz Cocktail is a lemon Prosecco cocktail perfect for a hot summer day that any mixologist can craft up.
+It's made with simple ingredients and if you enjoy a classic aperol spritz, you'll love this!

 Jump To